gitfoxi/gitfoxi.github.io/_posts/2013-08-27-coming-soon-vector-converter-reviews.md

 second best in the group.
 They've posted screenshots (GUI, yuck) and their [User's Guide](http://www.velocitycae.com/docmanager/files/VelocityReference.pdf) is online.
 So that's encouraging.
-I know the guys who made it are consultants focusing on 93k, so that, plus the Python thing plus the name Ken Meade (which I've heard uttered by the Verigy consultants in a hushed, respectful tone) makes me feel pretty optimistic about this one.
+I know the guys who made it are consultants focusing on 93k, so that, plus the Python thing plus the names Bill Wymbs and Ken Meade (which I've heard uttered by the Verigy consultants in a hushed, respectful tone) makes me feel pretty optimistic about this one.